The Definitive Resource

 Legal Basis

 Service charge in the Maldives is governed by the Employment Act of the Maldives.
 Resorts are legally required to collect and distribute service charge to eligible employees.
-The law also permits employers to retain a portion for administration costs — though the proportion varies by property and should be disclosed to employees.
+The law permits employers to retain up to 1% of the collection for administration costs; however, in practice most resorts distribute 100% of service charge to staff.

 How service charge is calculated